threatwinds/api-docs/auth/email.md

 This authorization header can be obtained from an active session of the account.

 * **verificationCodeID** body _uuid_
-You can obtain it from the email that you wish to verify at the time of its creation. e.g.: "1c233e4a-27e7-4b77-8b0d-9a35cf212afe"
+You can get it from the email that you wish to verify at the time of its creation. e.g.: "1c233e4a-27e7-4b77-8b0d-9a35cf212afe"

 * **code** body _integer_
 This code is sent to your email when it is created. e.g.: "757564"